apexfarm/ApexDI/README.md

 ## 1. Services

-Here is a simple example about how to register the service class into a DI container, and resolve it. **[Design]**: We use the type name strings during service registration.
+Here is a simple example about how to register the service class into a DI container, and resolve it. **[Design Consideration]**: We use the type name strings during service registration.
 This is because in apex, each time a transaction reaches a class declaration on the first time, all its static properties are going to be initialized and loaded at that time.
 If an Apex DI framework registered with hundreds of classes/interfaces with strong types, it will initialize all their static properties, which will harm the performance badly.

 ```java
 public interface IAccountService {}